TimHanewich/Baseball-Betting-NN/readme.md

 # Predicting MLB Betting Lines with Neural Networks
-This project leverages Tensorflow's Keras API to compile, train, and use a neural network to predict betting lines in a baseball game.
+This project leverages TensorFlow's Keras API to compile, train, and use a neural network to predict betting lines in a baseball game.
 Training data is gathered from ESPN (the *state*, or inputs) and DraftKings (the prediction, the outputs).

 Simply put - for any point in a theoretical game of baseball, this model predicts what the standard betting lines for the game should be, and thus, can predict a winner at any point before or during a game.